 Dyadic Developmental Psychotherapy (DDP)

 DDP is a form of therapy that uses what is known about developmental trauma to help children and families with their relationships.
 This process results in the child developing a new understanding of themselves as well as in healing of past trauma; it also increases their sense of safety within current relationships, and thus their attachment security.
+DDP is very effective in helping adopted children, and children looked after by family guardians.

 Therapeutic Life Story Work (TLSW)